← Back to Insights

 Interest RateMonthly Paymentvs HDB Loan

-The crossover point — where the bank loan becomes more expensive than the HDB loan — is around 3.0% to 3.5%.
-If rates stay below 3%, the bank loan wins on monthly payments.
-If rates rise above 3%, the HDB loan becomes the cheaper option.
+The crossover point, where the bank loan becomes more expensive than the HDB loan in this illustration, is around 3.0%.
+If rates stay below that, the bank loan can win on monthly payments.
+If rates rise above that, the HDB loan becomes cheaper in this simplified comparison.

 HDB Loan vs Bank Loan Singapore: Total Interest Paid Over 25 Years